simpletrontdip/agoric-sdk/packages/zoe/src/contracts/vpool-xyk-amm/governance.md

  * getSubscription: get Subscription that updates when votes are called
  * getContractGovernor: returns the contractGovernor for verification
- * getGovernedParamsValues: returns a structure showing the current values of both parameters
+ * getGovernedParams: returns a structure showing the current values of both parameters
  * getParamValue: allows a request for a description of the current value of either parameter